teodesian/playwright-perl/README.md

 Actually running stuff:

 `perl -Ilib example.pl`

+## Dealing with api.json

+Playwright doesn't ship their api.json with the distribution on NPM.
+You have to generate it from their repo.

+clone it in a directory that is the same as the one containing this repository. then run `generate_api_json.sh` to get things working such that the build scripts know what to do.

 ## Questions?
 Hop into the playwright slack, and check out the #playwright-perl channel therein.